Enhanced adic formalism and perverse t-structures for higher Artin stacks: Perverse t-structures

-We fix an $\sf{L}$-coprime base scheme $\sS$ that is a disjoint union of schemes that are excellent, quasi-compact, finite dimensional, and admit a global dimension function for which we fix one.
-We fix also an object $(\Lambda,\fm)$ of $\PRing_{\ltor}$ such that $\Lambda/\fm^{n+1}$ is an ($\sf{L}$-torsion) Gorenstein ring of dimension 0 for every $n\in\NN$ and $\sS$ is locally $(\Lambda/\fm)$-bounded.
+We fix a $\Box$-coprime base scheme $\dS$ that is a disjoint union of schemes that are excellent, quasi-compact, finite dimensional, and admit a global dimension function for which we fix one.
+We fix also an object $(\Lambda,\fm)$ of $\PRing_{\ltor}$ such that $\Lambda/\fm^{n+1}$ is a ($\Box$-torsion) Gorenstein ring of dimension $0$ for every $n\in\dN$ and $\dS$ is locally $(\Lambda/\fm)$-bounded.